pingcap/tidb/docs/design/2021-09-13-parser-as-submodule-of-tidb.md

 3. Announce the deprecation of pingcap/parser to possible users.
 Clean up old issues and PRs, create it in pingcap/tidb again, close it, or just forget about it.
 4. We can create wrapper packages for pingcap/parser, which re-exports things from `pingcap/tidb/parser`.
 I mean something like `import ( . github.com/pingcap/tidb/parser/xxx)`, create a dummy function will eliminate the error of `not used import`.
 All code of pingcap/parser will be removed in this step.
 This will delevery new updates without the need of migrating importing paths.
 5. After another one or two dev cycles, we could archive pingcap/parser.
 It mainly depends on users of pingcap/parser.

+There will be a tracking issue, and the whole progress is public.
+Step 1 or 2 will likely take one or two weeks.
+Internally we could do the migration for internal tools while doing step 3.

+Step 4 and 5 are long-running tasks to smoothly end the support of the old parser.

 ## Questions